dalenewman/Transformalize/README.md

   </entities>
 </cfg>
 ```

+Inside the root `cfg` element, there are two collections: **connections**, and **entities**.
+The connection points to a [delimited file with country names and codes](http://www.transformalize.com/Pipeline/File/View/25)
+on the web.
+The entity is expecting a `Code` and `Name` field.
+In addition, it calculates a combined field.

 I have this running on [transformalize.com](http://www.transformalize.com), so you can see the output of this arrangement in [report](http://www.transformalize.com/Pipeline/Report/24) mode or [xml](http://www.transformalize.com/Pipeline/Api/Run/24), or [json](http://www.transformalize.com/Pipeline/Api/Run/24?format=json).